efrecon/senML/README.md

 ### SenSML

-Use the `sensml` command to create a new SenSML parsing context, the command takes a number of dash-led options to control its behaviour.
+The library exports a single command for use: `senSML`.
+Use the `senSML` command to create a new SenSML parsing context, the command takes a number of dash-led options to control its behaviour.
 The command will return a token which is also a command, to be used for all further operation within this context, Tk-style.
 Dash-led options are:

 * `-version`: the version of the data that a context will accepts.
 This will be checked against the base version, [`bver`][bver].
 This defaults to `10` to